-(The following was a letter that was written by Dick McCann.
+The following was a letter that was written by Dick McCann.
 Because of the difficulty of transcribing this from a written letter to typed text, the areas with (?) are parts that were, at best guess, what the names or words were typed in.
-Please send a direct message to the webmaster if you have any corrections to make)
+Please send an email to [email protected] if you have any corrections to make.

 How I’d love to be at the November 13 affair!
 On our 25th Wedding Anniversary – September 1, 1950 – Our countless South Omaha friends gave Vie and I such a wonderful party — and the gorgeous chest of silver.
 We have celebrated our 63rd September 1, 1988.
 Vie is in “Montclair Nursing Center” and unable to be out .
 (We brought her here July 5)

 No one, I dare say, ever played more polka records than did I…”South Omaha Salute”…September 10th, 1943 to September 10th, 1956, 4 to 5 PM.
 On Saturday mornings I had live bands, plus Joe Libor and young “Lucash”(?) of Chicago.
 I made over 60 dedications each week, sometimes as many as 100 (record was 114).
 I had 2,404 polka records, 90% Czechs, too, and when I stopped the program, in the very middle of the program, in the (too many sad memories of listeners gone to a “better land”.)
 I gave away every record but five.

 Dave Husky’s Band played Saturday mornings, Eddie Vlacek’s Band, too, and Lad Tesar(?).
 I “fronted” the band at young Veny’s(?) wedding to – I think The Lindsey girl?? down near Millard?